-The organization opened an investment account during 2021.
 During 2022, the Organization opted to close the investment account and prepare to move the funds into certificates of deposit.
-The funds were transferred into the Organization's operating bank account and then later invested into certificates of deposit in early 2023.
+The funds were transferred into the Organization's operating bank account and then later invested into a certificate of deposit in early 2023.
+The Organization also earns interest and dividends from savings and insurance accounts.